pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 It is not necessary for the Update proxy to include any prerequisites when adding/removing records.
 However, if the Update proxy wants to have better error handling, it can add prerequisites to ensure the state of the authoritative server is consistent.

 Given that multiple Update proxies may exist for the same IP subnet (and subdomain), it is possible that similar records may be added or deleted to/from the authoritative server before the Update proxy's own messages are processed.
 This is not to be considered a fatal error and may happen during normal operation of redundant proxies.
-The use of prerequisities can be used to identify these cases if desired.
+The use of prerequisite can be used to identify these cases if desired.

 ### Update section